-Use the Connect2 VPN to get to files in your home directory.
+Faculty and staff use the Connect2 VPN to get to files in their home directory.
 Connect2 is available on any computer platform that runs a web browser.
-Students can also use VDI to get to files.
+Students can use VDI to get to files.
 Faculty and staff can run Remote Desktop from home to connect to your campus computer.

 What's the best way to transfer a large file?

 To transfer a file between your own computer and your engineering account, use the Connect2 VPN.

 Many people use email to transfer files by attaching the files to a message and sending the message to one's self.
 This method uses mail quota because the attachments are saved until you delete the message.
 An emailed file exists on the originating machine or account, on the mail server, and, when retrieved, on the receiving machine or account.
 Use the VPNto move files; it is quicker and results in less space being used by the same file(s).